ahto/jdbc-crate/README.md

 ## Usage

-To make the driver accessible to JDBC and Sequel code running in JRuby :
+To make the driver accessible to JDBC and JRuby :

     require 'jdbc/crate'
     Jdbc::Crate.load_driver